 - When Grounding an Electrical Panel the following applies

-- The Main Panel
+- Grounding a Main Panel

 - The ground bar is bonded internally when an external bond to earth is installed as described at the link for Electrical Grounding below.

-- A Sub-Panel
+- Grounding a Sub-Panel

 - Sub-Panels are grounded through the cable that provides the sub-feed circuit power.